 Lighting the scene from behind with a strong directional light has introduced some artifacts at the shadow terminator.
 The current algorithm enabled by shadow_terminator_fix works well for convex surfaces like a sphere, but it can't fix self-shadowing in concave regions.
 There are ways to work around this.

 Increasing the radius of the light (in this case angle because a directional light has been used for the sun) helps to reduce the effect of the shadow terminator (by softening the shadow).
 However, even when increasing the Angle to high amounts, the shadow terminator will still be apparent.

 Another solution is to increase the number of subdivision_iterations of the petal geometry.
 The artifacts will become smaller.

 A better, more 'physically accurate' method is to add a small amount of thickness to the geometry by extruding the petals.
 The image on the left has petals that are only single-sided.
 When rendered, the petals appear paper-thin (more noticeable around the backscattered areas of the petals).
 The image on the right shows the results when the petals have extruded depth.
 The petals now appear to have some thickness when rendered.

 Indirect Diffuse Ray Depth

-Increasing the Indirect Diffuse ray depth value will add more bounced light into the scene.
+Increasing the diffuse_ray_depth value will add more bounced light into the scene.
 The rose appears much brighter after increasing the ray depth to 3.
-Be cautious when increasing the Indirect Diffuse depth value because the backlighting effect is sensitive to the Indirect Diffuse ray depth value.
-When you have many overlapping or enclosed surfaces (such as a rose) you will notice a visible effect when increasing the Indirect Diffuse ray bounces to 2 or more.
+Be cautious when increasing the diffuse_ray_depth value because SSS is sensitive to this value.
+When you have many overlapping or enclosed surfaces (such as a rose), you will notice a visible effect when increasing the diffuse_ray_depth bounces to 2 or more.

-Lowering the backlighting and/or sub-surface scattering values will help to compensate for this increased brightness.
+Lowering the sub-surface scattering value will help to compensate for this increased brightness.

 An .ass file is available here.